 Halifax Contractor Mortgage Lending Criteria

 The Halifax Bank set the tone for contractor mortgages as we know them today.
-They were the first to use daily rates to determine how much contractors could afford to borrow.
+They were the first to use 'day rates' to determine how much contractors could afford to borrow.

 In May 2013, Halifax lowered that barrier to entry, widening their scope beyond the IT sector.
 Now, they offer contract-based mortgage underwriting to contractors in any niche sector.